r-causal/tipr/paper.md

 # Summary

 The strength of evidence provided by epidemiological and observational studies is inherently limited by the potential for unmeasured confounding.
 We focus on three key quantities: the observed bound of the confidence interval closest to the null, the relationship between an unmeasured confounder and the outcome, for example a plausible residual effect size for an unmeasured continuous or binary confounder, and the relationship between an unmeasured confounder and the exposure, for example a realistic mean difference or prevalence difference for this hypothetical confounder between exposure groups.
-Building on the methods put forth by  @Cornfield, @Bross, @Schlesselman, @Rosenbaum:1983, @Lin, @lash2009applying, @rosenbaum1986dropping, @cinelli2020making, @VanderWeele:2017ki, and @Ding, we can use these quantities to assess how an unmeasured confounder may tip our result to insignificance, rendering the study inconclusive.
+Building on the methods put forth by  @Cornfield, @Bross, @Schlesselman, @Rosenbaum:1983, @Lin, @lash2009applying, @rosenbaum1986dropping, @cinelli2020making, @VanderWeele:2017ki, and @Ding, we can use these quantities to assess how an unmeasured confounder may tip our result to insignificance.

 # Statement of need